The Mighty 5: Ultimate Journey

-A solid hike up Negro Bill Canyon will give your legs a good stretch before continuing along a scenic loop into the very mountains that Delicate Arch frames.
+A solid hike up Grandstaff Trail will give your legs a good stretch before continuing along a scenic loop into the very mountains that Delicate Arch frames.
 There’s also access to the thrilling Porcupine Rim Trail from up here.
 For even bigger adventure, consider a 2–5 day rafting trip on the Colorado River to extend this trip to its logical extreme.
 (Don’t worry, there’s the popular Moab Daily stretch for just a taste of the Colorado.)
 Two or more days on the White Rim Trail is another great way to linger in Moab.

 The 100-mile White Rim Road loops around and below the Island in the Sky mesa top and provides expansive views of the surrounding area.
 Trips usually take two to three days by four-wheel-drive vehicle or three to four days by mountain bike.
 Grab a permit and get ready for a bucket-list ride.

 The La Sal Mountain Loop Road is a 60-mile tour well beyond the bustle of Moab and Arches that takes more than two hours straight-through (longer when planning time for stops).
 Some of the best views are at overlooks pointed back over Castle Valley as the road winds and climbs to more than 10,000 feet.